WillEckersley/Pinterest_data_pipeline/README.md

 ### §3.2.2 Loading:

-This occured in a simpler fashion than the case of the batch data:
+This occurred in a simpler fashion than the case of the batch data:

-- 3 streams were created in Kinesis Datastreams, each corresponing to one of the tables in the original RDS.
+- 3 streams were created in Kinesis Datastreams, each corresponding to one of the tables in the original RDS.
-- A RESTful API was constructed on API gateway with Kinesis datastreams as a chosen endpoint.
+- A RESTful API was constructed on API gateway with Kinesis Datastreams as a chosen endpoint.
 - The Kinesis streams were mounted to a Databricks notebook.

 See implementations_details.md in this repository for more details.

 ### §3.2.3 Transformation:

-Once in databricks, the data was again processed using a Spark cluster.
+Once in Databricks, the data was again processed using a Spark cluster.
 It was cleaned in the same fashion as before and then read to Delta tables using a custom function that also created table name specific checkpoints to allow for versioning.

 Bellow: an image of the graphs monitoring the stream of data as it is written to DeltaTables.